Atharva2099/BuiltFromScratch/README.md

 # BuiltFromScratch
-I repository for me to learn and implement new or even the basics from scratch
+I repository for me to learn and implement new or even the basics stuff from scratch